hanruihua/ir-sim/doc/source/usage/make_environment.md

   collision_mode: null # stop, react, None
   obstacle_map: null # the path of obstacle map
 ```

+## Explanation

+The `world` section specifies the properties of the world.
+The `height` and `width` parameters specify the size of the world.
+The `step_time` parameter specifies the time step for the simulation.
+The `sample_time` parameter specifies the time step for rendering and data extraction.
+The `offset` parameter specifies the offset of the world on the x and y axes.
+The `control_mode` parameter specifies the control mode of the simulation.
+The `collision_mode` parameter specifies the collision mode of the simulation.
+The `obstacle_map` parameter specifies the path of the obstacle map.
+Details of the parameters can be found in the [YAML Configuration](#../get_started/configuration).

 :::{tip}
 The default YAML configuration file is same as the name of python script.
 Thus, if you create a python script named `test.py`, the default YAML configuration file is `test.yaml`.
 And you can simply use `irsim.make()` to create the environment.
 Please place the YAML configuration file in the same directory as the python script.